chrismwilliams/astro-theme-cactus/README.md

 ## Adding posts

-Adding a post is a simple as adding your .md file to the `src/pages/posts/` folder, the name of which will be used as the slug/url.
+Adding a post is a simple as adding your .mdx file(s) to the `src/pages/posts/` folder, the name of which will be used as the slug/url.
 The two posts included with this template can be modified, and give you an example of how to structure your posts.
 [Astro docs](https://docs.astro.build/en/guides/markdown-content/) also has a detailed section on markdown pages.

 ### Frontmatter